SharonaBadloe/Negation-Cue-Detection/README.md

 - collections

 # How to run
-All scripts and notebooks are supposed to be run in order of appearance on this list
+All scripts and notebooks are supposed to be run in order of appearance on this list.

 **The directory contains the following files and folders:**
 - annotations